 Some of my clients depend on others to tell them who they are, what they should do, and how they should feel; analysis is external, having been delegated to their superior counterparts who seem to possess good judgment.
 For us, the majority of the work is based on the goal of fostering their ability to reason.
 With their newly founded knowledge, they begin to explore and accept their positive traits, they learn to devalue the irrational, and abusive, assertions of their partners, and they recognize their own potential for independence, subsequently diminishing their need for co-dependency.

 I’ve argued elsewhere about the necessity of philosophy; it can actually change your life!
 Philosophy is wisdom, and philosophy is freedom.
 When one can think for herself, she can usually do for herself.
-Logic heralds the arrival of self-acceptance, and with it, the acceptance of others.
-Logic vastly altered my thinking, and subsequently my life; it helped me see himself and others in more humane ways, and it helped transform my previously absurd ideology.
-Logic changed me and it saved me.
-What I’ve learned is that which I hope to continue to instill in others: the devotion to reason, and its counterpart, the devotion to emotional well-being.
+Logic heralds the arrival of self-acceptance, as confidence and self-efficacy mark the beginning stages of self-compassion.
+Logic vastly altered my thinking, and subsequently my life; it helped me see myself and others in more humane ways, and it helped transform my previously absurd ideology.
+Logic changed me, and it saved me.
+What I’ve learned is that which I hope to continue to instill in others: the devotion to reason and, its counterpart, the devotion to emotional well-being.